 Don’t hate the thought of getting older

 According to a study published in the Journal of Personality and Social Psychology, adults who developed positive attitudes about getting older lived more than seven years longer than those who had negative feelings about it.
 That’s just one of the 40 Things to Do in Your 40s.

 Take a stand

 Want another reason to join the standing-desk craze?
 Sitting for less than three hours a day could add two years to your life, according to a theoretical analysis of existing data published in BMJ Open.

 Consider becoming an expat

 For decades, Japan has had the world’s longest life expectancy.
-But The Lancet suggests that may soon be outpaced by Spain, Italy and Australia.
+But The Lancet suggests that may soon be outpaced by Spain, Italy, and Australia.
 But you don’t have to move far away: Men in Canada live a full four years longer, on average, than their American counterparts.
-Give yourself some travel ideas with these 10 Best Vacation Destinations for 2016!

 Turn off the TV